 Do you have a leak?
 The vast majority of abnormally high water bills are caused by irrigation scheduling, irrigation leaks, and toilet leaks.
-Click here to view step-by-step instructions for checking for leaks on your property.
-You can also request a "Do-It-Yourself" leak detection kit and by mail by calling (408) 630-2554 or filling out an online request form.
+View the online step-by-step leak check guide for instructions on how to check for leaks on your property.
+You can also request a "Do-It-Yourself" leak detection kit by mail, call (408) 630-2554 or fill out an online request form.

 There are a few different models of water meters, but in general they will look like the photo above.
 Note that many businesses may have one water meter for drinking water and one for irrigation.

 Near or at the center of the meter display is a colored triangle or asterisk.
 This triangle or asterisk is sensitive to water flowing through the meter and can be used to detect leaks.